Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 VA Aid and Attendance Pension

-Enhanced Pension for Care Needs: Aid and Attendance provides additional monthly payments to veterans and surviving spouses who need help with daily activities.
+Enhanced Pension for Care Needs: Aid and Attendance (A&A) is an additional allowance that may increase a VA pension for eligible veterans and surviving spouses who need help with activities of daily living or meet other care-related criteria.

 Legal Hotline for Michigan Seniors

-Free Legal Advice: The Legal Hotline provides telephone legal advice and referrals for Michigan seniors on various legal issues.
+Free Legal Advice: The Legal Hotline for Older Michigan Citizens provides free telephone legal advice and referrals for Michigan residents age 60 and older.

 Services Provided:

-• Legal information and advice on senior-specific issues
+• Legal information and advice on common senior issues (benefits, Medicare/Medicaid, Social Security, consumer problems, housing/landlord-tenant, wills/probate basics)

 • Help understanding legal documents and notices

-• Public benefits appeals (SNAP, Medicaid, SSI, housing assistance)
+• Public benefits (SNAP, Medicaid, SSI) and appeals

 Long-Term Care Ombudsman